Sex and fertility after breast cancer treatment

 Dealing with infertility

-Dealing with infertility can be as hard as dealing with a cancer diagnosis for some women.
-Anger, grief, sadness and loss of identity are common feelings women have.
-It can help to talk openly to your partner or a friend about these feelings if you can.
+For some, dealing with infertility can be as hard as dealing with a cancer diagnosis.
+Anger, grief, sadness and loss of identity are common feelings you may have.
+It can help to talk openly with someone who is a good listener or a professional counsellor.
+We have more information on counselling.

 If you feel that you need extra support, contact your GP or medical team, who can advise you on treatments and counselling to help you get back to normal.
 We fund free one-to-one professional counselling, available through our affiliated cancer support centres.
 Call our Support Line or visit a Daffodil Centre for more information.